zacnider/shadefx/README.md

-# ShadeFX - Confidential Cross-Rate Predictor
+# ShadeFX - Privacy-First Perpetual DEX

-ShadeFX is a decentralized application (dApp) that allows users to make encrypted currency rate predictions using Fully Homomorphic Encryption (FHE) via FHEVM.
-Users submit encrypted predictions, and only winners are revealed when results are declared.
+ShadeFX is a revolutionary decentralized perpetual futures exchange that combines blockchain technology with Fully Homomorphic Encryption (FHE) to create a truly private and secure trading experience.
+Built on Ethereum's Sepolia testnet, ShadeFX enables users to trade cryptocurrency pairs with leverage while protecting their trading strategies from front-running and MEV attacks.

 ## 🎯 Project Overview

 ShadeFX enables users to:
-- Submit encrypted currency rate predictions using FHEVM
+- Trade perpetual futures with encrypted trade directions using FHEVM
-- Keep predictions private until results are declared
-- Only reveal correct predictions when results are announced
-- Claim rewards if their predictions are correct
+- Protect trading strategies from front-running and MEV attacks
+- Trade with leverage (1x to 5x) on multiple cryptocurrency pairs
+- Use market orders for instant execution or limit orders for automated trading
+- Hedge positions to manage portfolio risk

 ## 🔒 Key Features

-- **Fully Encrypted Predictions**: All predictions are encrypted using FHEVM before submission
+- **FHE-Encrypted Positions**: Trade directions (Long/Short) are encrypted using Fully Homomorphic Encryption before submission
-- **Privacy-Preserving**: Predictions remain private until results are declared
+- **Front-Running Protection**: Your trading strategy remains private until execution
-- **Winner Reveal**: Only correct predictions are revealed when results are declared
-- **Reward Pool**: Winners share the reward pool proportionally
+- **MEV Resistance**: Encrypted transactions prevent maximal extractable value attacks
+- **Leverage Trading**: Trade with 1x to 5x leverage on multiple cryptocurrency pairs
-- **Multiple Currency Pairs**: Support for various currency pairs (EUR/USD, GBP/JPY, etc.)
+- **Multiple Trading Pairs**: Support for BTC/USD, ETH/USD, SOL/USD, and more

 ## 🏗️ Architecture